About Us

 She completed her undergraduate degree at Middle Tennessee State University and attended medical school at the University of Tennessee College of Medicine.
 Dr. Fottrell has held a variety of positions throughout her career, including roles as an assistant clinical professor at Vanderbilt University and Meharry Medical College.
 She also served as medical director for a youth sex offender program at Scarab Behavioral Health and is currently the clinical director of psychiatry at Allied Behavioral Health Solutions.
 She enjoys education and mentorship, having supervised several nurse practitioners in the field of psychiatry.
 Outside of her work, Dr. Fottrell enjoys traveling, camping, kayaking, going to church, and spending time with friends and her dogs.

-• Bachelor of Arts, Sociology – Vanderbilt University
+• Bachelor of Science in Sociology – Florida State University

 Why do you like working with adolescents?